dart-lang/site-www/src/tools/pub/pubspec.md

 In this section you list each package that your package needs in order to work.

-Dependencies fall into one of two types. _Regular dependencies_ are listed under `dependencies:`&mdash;these are packages that anyone using your package will also need.
+Dependencies fall into one of two types. _Regular dependencies_ are listed under `dependencies:`—these are packages that anyone using your package will also need.
 Dependencies that are only needed in the development phase of the package itself are listed under `dev_dependencies`.